ASSESSMENTS

 Potential Applicants

-Program applicants must meet Applicant Requirements at the time of application.
+• Program applicants must meet Applicant Requirements at the time of application.
 See below for a list of criteria and contact Practice Ready Ontario if you have any questions.

 • A permanent resident or citizen of Canada;

-• Completed a medical degree at a recognized school and at least two years of postgraduate training in family medicine or general practice;
+• Completed a medical degree at a recognized school

 • Demonstrated competence in English;

-• Successfully passed and achieved an accepted score in specific Medical Council of Canada examinations as specified under Applicant Requirements
+• Successfully passed and achieved an accepted score in specific Medical Council of Canada examinations as specified under Applicant Requirements.

 While the clinical field assessment is 12 weeks, the full process can take up to one year from initial application and screening to the start of return of service.
 The process may take longer for applicants who are not accepted in the first round due to limited spaces or not meeting application criteria.
 See Applicants - Process Overview for more information.

-The Government of Ontario set an initial program target of licensure of 100 family physicians by 2025, all of whom will be required to complete a three-year return of service in a specified Ontario community.
+The Government of Ontario set an initial program target of licensure of 100 family physicians by the end of 2025, all of whom will be required to complete a three-year return of service in a specified Ontario community.
 A first cohort is already underway, and a second cohort will open early in 2024

 It is a highly competitive application process and meeting the minimum requirements does not guarantee selection to the assessment program.
 Preference will be given to the most qualified applicants.
 Due to the limited number of candidate spaces available in the program, not all eligible applicants will proceed to the second phase.
 If an applicant is found eligible but cannot proceed to the next phase due to restricted space, the applicant will be invited to apply for the next intake.
 These applicants will be able to update their existing application, rather than start from the beginning